-- 5. Should any orchids, wild pine air plants, Florida Coonties, Catesby's lilies, leather ferns, royal ferns, or cabbage palms with gold polypody and shoestring ferns be located within development areas, best efforts must be used to relocate these plants to open space and landscaped areas. - 6.
+- 5. Should any orchids, wild pine air plants, Florida Counties, Catesby's lilies, leather ferns, royal ferns, or cabbage palms with gold polypody and shoestring ferns be located within development areas, best efforts must be used to relocate these plants to open space and landscaped areas. - 6.
 As part of local development order approval for any phase of the development, an invasive exotic vegetation removal and maintenance plan must be submitted to the Division of Natural Resources Management for approval.
 At a minimum, this plan must be structured to provide for the phased removal of invasive exotic vegetation and maintenance to control exotic re-invasion within the wetland and upland preserve areas.
 Removal within preserve areas may be done on a pro rata basis as phased local development orders are obtained. - 7.
 The existing Pelican's Nest golf course includes native vegetation along the rough and between golf holes.
 The applicant must continue to incorporate the native vegetation into the design of future golf holes, where feasible.
 Native vegetation has been retained on individual lots and between tracts in the existing developed area of Pelican Landing.
 Where feasible, the applicant will continue to incorporate native vegetation into the open space and landscaped areas. - 8.
-The applicant must design the golf course and conduct maintenance, which includes fertilization and irrigation, in a manner which that is sensitive to the water and nutrient needs of the native xeric vegetation in and around the golf course.
-However, this condition will not be interpreted in a manner which that forces the applicant to jeopardize the health and viability of the golf course. - 9.
-Upon approval of the management plans referenced in the above, the approved management practices shall then will be considered a part of this development order for reinforcement purposes, and shall be enforceable in the same manner as a condition of this development order.

-10. This project may result in the filling onto of more than 8 10 acres of wetlands.
-The mitigation for the impact to wetlands will be determined at the time of final permitting, but the mitigation should include the removal of exotic invasives, the restoration of historic hydroperiods, and a total of not more than ten acres of littoral zone plantings.
+The applicant must design the golf course and conduct maintenance, which includes fertilization and irrigation, in a manner that is sensitive to the water and nutrient needs of the native xeric vegetation in and around the golf course.
+However, this condition will not be interpreted in a manner that forces the applicant to jeopardize the health and viability of the golf course. - 9.
+Upon approval of the management plans referenced above, the approved management practices will be considered a part of this development order for reinforcement purposes, and be enforceable in the same manner as a condition of this development order. - 10.
+This project may result in the filling of not more than 13.25 acres of wetlands.
+The mitigation for the impact to wetlands will be determined at the time of final permitting, but the mitigation should include the removal of exotic invasive plants, the restoration of historic hydro periods, and a total of not more than ten acres of littoral zone plantings.
+The mitigation for wetland impacts to the Baywinds parcel was determined prior to the inclusion of the property into the Pelican Landing DRI as part of the environmental and local government permitting.
+The mitigation was based on the plan of development reflected in Lee County Development Order 95-12-068.00D.
+Changes to the plan of development that include additional wetland impacts may necessitate modification to the environmental and local government permitting.